 How we work

-Individuals and their parents/carers take part in five face-to-face sessions with a BeST clinician to focus on one behavioural goal.
-This usually takes place at a Therapy Focus clinic.
+The individual and their family/carers take part in 5 face-to-face sessions with a Behaviour Support clinician to focus on one behavioural goal.

-BeST clinicians provide behavioural strategies and programs to parents in a structured group setting.
+Our Behaviour Support Team also offers training, providing behavioural strategies and programs in a structured group setting.

 Our services can be accessed through a range of funding options.
 We can help you find out if you’re eligible and provide further information about the options available.